animatedrice/DefinitelyNotASecretMod/README.md

-# Definitely Not A Secret Mod
+# PJ Stardew Mod
-This mod, made by the Sweet Potats, is a [Stardew Valley](http://stardewvalley.net/) mod which adds custom content related to PJ's creations to the game.
+This mod, made by the Sweet Potats, is a [Stardew Valley](http://stardewvalley.net/) mod which adds custom content celebrating PJ's creations and storytelling.

 ![Credit image](credit.png "Credit")